rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 being linked were generated from C++ files) and `clang++` should be used otherwise.
 Using `clang++` ensures that the C++ standard library is linked.

+When linking a shared library, the `-Wl,-soname,$NAME_OF_LIBRARY` argument is required.
+This is necessary to avoid the problems described in [this stack overflow post](https://stackoverflow.com/a/48291044/632035).
+For example, when building `libapp.so`, `-Wl,-soname,libapp.so` must be used.

 ### Target Selection

 [Cross-compilation] targets can be selected in one of two ways: by using